Speck of Chaos: Symmetries

-{\em Symmetries.--} Poissonian level statistics may emerge in chaotic systems if eigenvalues from different subspaces are mixed.
-This contrasts with the correlation hole, whose appearance requires only the presence of correlated eigenvalues, not their separation by symmetry sectors.
-To illustrate this aspect, we show in Fig.~\ref{Fig03}~(a) the mean survival probability for a spin-1/2 model that is known to be chaotic.
+Poissonian level statistics may emerge in chaotic systems if the eigenvalues from different subspaces are mixed.
+This contrasts with the correlation hole, whose appearance requires only the presence of correlated eigenvalues, not their separation by symmetry sectors~\cite{CruzARXIV}.
+To illustrate this, we show in Fig.~\ref{Fig03}~(a) the mean survival probability for a spin-1/2 model that is known to be chaotic.
 It has couplings between nearest- and next-nearest neighbors (NNN) and is described by the following Hamiltonian,

 This system conserves total magnetization in the $z$-direction, total spin, and it also exhibits parity and spin reversal.

-In the inset of Fig.~\ref{Fig03}~(a), the level spacing distribution is obtained with the eigenvalues from the subspace with $\sum_k S^z_k=0$, but the other symmetries are disregarded, which results in a Poissonian distribution.
+The level spacing distribution in the inset of Fig.~\ref{Fig03}~(a) disregards these symmetries, apart from the $z$-magnetization, which results in a Poissonian distribution.
 The correlation hole, on the other hand, is evident in the main panel.
-The survival probability in this figure is averaged over initial states from the same subspace as in the inset.

-Similar results are seen in Fig.~\ref{Fig03}~(b), which is for the spin-1 model with $d=0$ and a very small border defect, $\epsilon_1= 0.05$.
-The inset shows a nearly Poissonian distribution, while the correlation hole is apparent in the main panel.
-This demonstrates that the correlation hole is a powerful tool in the identification of chaotic systems, but it should be useful also in the search for integrable models.
-Verifying whether a Hamiltonian remains integrable after small modifications, as done here, is a hard problem that is often avoided.
-In studies of integrability, the usual strategy is instead to build the Hamiltonian, using for example the quantum Yang-Baxter equations.
+Similar results are found in Fig.~\ref{Fig03}~(b) for the spin-1 model with $d=0$ and a very small border defect, $\epsilon_1= 0.05$.
+(For comparison, see $\langle \mathscr{S}_p(t) \rangle$ for the clean integrable spin-1 model in Appendix~\ref{AppC}.)
+The inset in Fig.~\ref{Fig03}~(b) shows a nearly Poissonian distribution, while the correlation hole is apparent in the main panel.
+This makes clear the power of the correlation hole as a dynamical tool to identify chaotic systems, but it suggests also its usefulness in the search for integrable models.
+Verifying whether a Hamiltonian, which may have unknown symmetries, remains integrable after small modifications, as done here, is a very hard problem that is often avoided.
+In studies of integrability, the usual strategy is instead to build integrable Hamiltonians using for example the quantum Yang-Baxter equations.

 A natural question that arises from the discussions above is what happens to the off-diagonal ETH in the presence of symmetries~\cite{noteETH}.
 It turns out that it can still detect chaos, but $R(\omega)$ is no longer $\pi/2$.
 Chaos is now revealed by the flatness of the curves for $R(\omega)$ at values close to integer multiples of $\pi/2$, as seen in Figs.~\ref{Fig03}~(c) for the NNN model and in Fig.~\ref{Fig03}~(d) for the spin-1 model.
 The specific value of $R(\omega)$ depends on the observable and the number of symmetry sectors.
 The following picture provides a simplified explanation.